 Science, natural history, adventure

-I am an outdoors addict with a background in physics and a love of mountains - things that brought me to glaciology & my current home in Alaska.
+I am a glacier expert and outdoors addict, with a background in physics and a love of mountains - things that brought me to my current home in Alaska.

-I also punctuate this work with numerous environmental education and science communication activities, and am always eager for chances to share and inform on the beauty of glaciers and the urgency of climate change.
+I have over a decade of experience in environmental education and science communication, and am always eager for more chances to share and inform on the beauty of glaciers and the urgency of climate change.

-Co-founder of Girls on Ice Alaska, an Inspiring Girls Expedition.
-Girls on Ice Alaska is a unique, free, backcountry science program for underserved high school female-identifying youth, focused on developing young womxn's STEM, art, mountaineering and leadership skills.
+Director of the Alaska programs of Inspiring Girls Expeditions, including Girls on Ice Alaska, which I co-founded in 2012.
+Inspiring Girls Expeditions are unique, free, backcountry science programs for underserved high school female-identifying youth, focused on developing young womxn's STEM, art, wilderness travel, and leadership skills.

 In Dec.
 2016, I participated in the inaugural Homeward Bound expedition, a three-week leadership and strategic program for 78 female scientists from around the world, as featured in Marie Claire and Forbes magazines, for which I was interviewed.
 I tell about my experience on the program in podcasts from Expat Sandwich and My Home Planet.

 I am deeply passionate about promoting diversity and inclusivity in the sciences, and have been involved with several university committees towards this goal.
 I have organized and led 2-day leadership workshops for early career women in science and for improving diversity and inclusivity, for 40 participants each from around Alaska.

 DROP ME A LINE